10 Summer Skin-Care Tips Dermatologists Swear By

 Summer Skin Tip #5: Avoid Deep Chemical Peels

+This tip is less applicable when social-distancing rules are in place but worth repeating nevertheless.
 While you’ll definitely want to get serious about SPF during the summer months, Dr. Hartman advises caution when considering other skin-care products as your time outdoors increases.
-“While there are many different chemical peel options that consist of many different active ingredients, one should take caution with deeper chemical peels,” he says.
+“While there are many different chemical peel options that consist of different active ingredients, one should take caution with deeper chemical peels,” he says.
 “While more superficial peels are fine to be used during the summer, it is advised that deeper peels be avoided during periods of intense sun exposure because they can make a person more vulnerable to the effects of the sun during the peeling period.
 Skin is more susceptible to hyperpigmentation, irritation and photosensitivity while peeling.”
-Bottom line — talk to your dermatologist before doing any kind of intense peel and always reach for your broad-spectrum SPF and reapply at least every two hours while also taking other sun protection measures if you are headed outdoors.

 Summer Skin Tip #6: Switch to a Lightweight Foundation

 The last thing you want on a humid summer day is to feel like your skin is suffocating under heavy foundation.
-Not only that, but Dr. Engelman also warns that wearing heavy cosmetics could cause unwanted side effects.
+Not only that, but Dr. Engelman warns that wearing heavy cosmetics could cause unwanted side effects.
 “Too much product can cause buildup on the face and potentially lead to breakouts,” she says.
 “Switching to lighter products will balance out the extra oil production in warmer months and leave your skin looking healthier.”
+The L’Oréal Paris Fresh Wear Liquid Foundation is a great option.
+The lightweight formula makes the skin feel hydrated while absorbing excess oils and sweat.

 Summer Skin Tip #7: Soothe Your Sunburn

-While you should try to avoid sun damage at all costs, we understand that sunburns can still happen.
+While you should try to avoid sun damage at all costs, we understand that sunburns can still happen (and yes, it can happen even if you’re simply sitting near a window).
 If you find yourself dealing with a painful sunburn, soothe your skin with chilled skin-care products or aloe vera.
-Dr. Engelman also recommends applying antioxidants in order to heal the damaged skin cells.
+Dr. Engelman also recommends applying products that contain antioxidants in order to heal the damaged skin cells.
 Once your sunburn is no longer painful to the touch, reach for a vitamin C serum.
 “An antioxidant helps protect skin against free-radical assaults by neutralizing oxidative stress that can cause cell damage,” Dr. Engelman explains.
 “A vitamin C serum will be most effective in delivering to the cellular level.”
-Try applying Vichy LiftActiv Vitamin C Serum and follow up with a moisturizer to protect sun-damaged skin from additional dryness.
-Avoid re-exposure to sun by seeking shade, staying indoors and being incredibly diligent with your sunscreen application until your skin is completely healed.
+Try applying the La Roche-Posay 10% Pure Vitamin C Serum and follow up with a moisturizer to protect sun-damaged skin from additional dryness.
+Avoid re-exposure to sun by seeking shade, staying indoors (easy enough, right now!) and being incredibly diligent with your sunscreen application until your skin is completely healed.

 Summer Skin Tip #8: Exfoliate in Moderation

 Exfoliating can remove pore-clogging dead skin cells and leave your face feeling smooth and looking more radiant.
-However, Dr. Houshmand warns against going overboard with exfoliation.
+With that said, Dr. Houshmand warns against going overboard with exfoliation.
 “I have many patients who take this too far and end up stripping their skin of essential oils,” she reveals.
 “It’s best to exfoliate in the mornings before moisturizer, sunscreen and makeup application.”
+We recommend pairing your daily cleanser with the Clarisonic Mia Prima Facial Cleansing Device for a gentle and effective exfoliation.

-The summer heat can cause breakouts to appear, especially if you sweat profusely, and end up clogging your pores.
+The summer heat can cause breakouts to appear, especially if you sweat profusely and end up clogging your pores.
 To help reduce the risk of breakouts, Dr. Houshmand recommends cleansing your skin and removing dead cells before they have a chance to build up.
-“Reduce bumps caused by summer heat and humidity with an at-home glycolic mask once a week,” Dr. Houshmand suggests.
-“These masks can also soothe skin that's irritated by the sun, saltwater or chlorine from the pool.”
+“Reduce bumps caused by summer heat and humidity with a glycolic mask once a week,” Dr. Houshmand suggests.
+“These masks can also soothe skin that's irritated by the sun, salt water or chlorine from the pool.”
+The Andalou Naturals Pumpkin Honey Glycolic Mask helps exfoliate dead surface cells and impurities to unveil a bright and smooth-looking complexion.

 Summer Skin Tip #10: Drink Water

-“Drinking enough water every day helps maintain moisture balance of the body and skin and can assist in detoxification,” Dr. Houshmand says.
-“If you like your caffeine like me and can’t start the day without coffee or tea, triple the amount of water you drink to avoid dehydration.”
+“Drinking enough water every day helps maintain the moisture balance of the body and skin, and can assist in detoxification,” Dr. Houshmand says.
+“If you like your caffeine like me and can’t start the day without coffee or tea, triple the amount of water you drink throughout the day to avoid dehydration.”